 ASBrS recognizes that some non-financial strategic business relationships or partnerships with ACCME-defined ineligible companies have the potential to cloud objectivity and foster institutional loyalty.
 Therefore, participants are required to disclose all sources of secondary competing interests that may impact their impartiality.

 For example, if a presenter serves on an ineligible company’s advisory board or is involved in its lobbying group, the content of the presenter’s CME activity could be impacted even if no honoraria was received.
 Furthermore, an individual may benefit from am ineligible company by receiving non-financial incentives, including equipment, disposable supplies, paid trainings, paid vacations, etc. These types of potential non-financial conflicts must be listed on the ASBrS Disclosure Form so that a designated meeting or CME official can determine which, if any, necessitate a mitigation plan.

 Relevant Financial or Non-financial/Strategic Business Relationships or Partnerships

-Financial relationships of any dollar amount and non-financial/strategic business relationships or partnerships are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.
+Financial relationships of any dollar amount and non-financial/strategic business relationships or partnerships, which occurred in the past 24 months, are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.

 The American Society of Breast Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.